 4) If needed you can continue whisking the mixture turning the flame off to avoid burning

 5) Make sure the consistency of the mixture is neither thick nor too thin.

-6) Pour the mixture in any mould of your choice.
+6) Pour the mixture into any mold of your choice.

-7) You may add nuts and raisins in the mixture (optional)
+7) You may add nuts and raisins to the mixture (optional)

 8) Keep it in the refrigerator to set

-9) Take out the chocolates from the mould and enjoy
+9) Take out the chocolates from the mold and enjoy

 What about the chocolate spread?

 Chocolate spreads are also very popular these days, especially among kids.
 There are many kids who love to have Nutella and bread as breakfast.
 But how healthy is Nutella?
-As I have mentioned this in my previous blog on chocolate that this “hazelnut and cocoa spread” contain only 13% of hazelnut and 7% of cocoa in it.
+As I have mentioned in my previous blog on chocolate that this “hazelnut and cocoa spread” contains only 13% of hazelnut and 7% of cocoa it.
 Rest?
 More than 50% is nothing but sugar with various names and forms.
-Remaining 30% is filled up by skimmed milk powder, palm oil and a long list of various additives and preservatives.
+The remaining 30% is filled up by skimmed milk powder, palm oil, and a long list of various additives and preservatives.